Commercial Microwave Buying Guide

 - Install almost anywhere (no range hood needed)

 When it comes to commercial microwaves there are three main types light, medium or heavy duty also referred to by volume instead of duty.
-And you guessed it, is based on how much your operation uses the microwave in a typical day and is a good starting place to determine which works best for your kitchen, dining room, concession stand, wait station or convenience store.
+And you guessed it, is based on how much your operation uses the microwave in a typical day.
+Uses per day is a good starting place to determine which works best for your kitchen, dining room, concession stand, wait station or convenience store.

 |# of uses per day||Up to 50||Up to 150||150 or more|